pegaltier/backtest-kit/docs/classes/BacktestUtils.md

 Utility class for backtest operations.

-Provides simplified access to backtestGlobalService.run() with logging.
+Provides simplified access to backtestCommandService.run() with logging.
 Exported as singleton instance for convenient usage.

 ## Constructor